ucl-cssb/cneta/README.md

 > bash run-svtreemcmc.sh
 ```

+The most recent Mac switched to zsh.
+In that case, replace bash with zsh in the commands above.
+However, there may be issues running the commands on Mac with zsh.

 # Simulation with sveta
 SVETA simulates structural variations that alter copy numbers along a coalescence tree of multiple samples.